jjfeng/jjfeng.github.io/joining.md

 * A cover letter
 * A CV summarizing your education and work experience so far
 * The names and email addresses of three references
-* A code sample
+* A code sample (e.g. a github repo of yours that you are most proud of)
-* One representative publication
+* One representative publication (Optional for data scientist applicants; Required for postdoc applicants)

 Screening of applicants will begin immediately and will continue as needed throughout the recruitment period.